jdyli/cda/README.md

 ## Course: Cyber Data Anlytics

 The goal of the course is to find malicious acts or vulnerabilities in data.
-For this course there are three courses.
+For this course there are three labs.

 ### Lab 1: Class imbalance
 Detecting malicious or fraudulent data records in payment transactions.